 People take the neighborhood you live in pretty seriously.
 It’s often a quick way to figure out a lot of what a person values most as SF is a city with something for everyone.
 Each neighborhood has a unique set of offerings, and pros and cons.
 Like any stereotype, it’s not always true, but you will find that yes, there are a lot hipsters in the Mission, bros in the Marina and families in Noe Valley.

 Pro Tip: If you’re moving here, spend some time in different neighborhoods before you get locked into living somewhere.
-(See one man’s opinion here)
+(See one man’s opinion here and *update* this is another set of stereotypes for the trendy neighborhoods)

 If you’ve ever lived in SF, you’ll totally get this, and if not, it’s a pretty good idea of the stereotypes & diversity of neighborhoods: